thin-edge/opcua-solution-blueprint/README.md

 ![Configure OPC UA Server](images/configure_opc_server.png)
 * Name the server `OPC-UA Server Cooling Line 3`
 * Server URL: `opc.tcp://opcserver:4840`  is the container name of the opc-ua-demo-server in the docker-compose file.
 Since both containers are running in the same podman instance inside the demo container they can reach each other via container name.
-* Security Policy: None
+* Security Policy: `None`
-* Security Mode: None
+* Security Mode: `None`

 ### Check OPC UA Server connection and namespace

-* After saving the server configuration a new child device with the name OPC-UA Server Cooling Line 3 should appear under device OPCUAGateway
+* After saving the server configuration a new child device with the name `OPC-UA Server Cooling Line 3` should appear under device `OPCUAGateway`
-* To check if the connection to the server was successful you can check whether there is a new operation under control tab which says "[AUTO] Address space import from Root node"
+* To check if the connection to the server was successful you can check whether there is a new operation under control tab which says `[AUTO] Address space import from Root node`
-* After the address scan is finished you should see an entry under Address Space.
+* After the address scan is finished (can take a few minutes) you should see an entry under Address Space.
 You can now browse the namespace of the opc-ua-demo-server.
 ![OPC UA Namespace](images/address_space.png)

 ### Create a device protocol to read pump metrics